ministryofjustice/data-and-analytics-engineering/src/content/how-we-work/index.md

-    { url: "mentoring/", title: "Mentoring Scheme", description: "Our mentoring scheme enhances personal growth and development by pairing colleagues of varied experience levels." }, { url: "pair/", title: "Pair Programming", description: "Pair Programming enhances knowledge transfer by collaborative development activities." }, { url: "code/", title: "Code Review", description: "Code reviews enhance quality and maintainability of our codebase by constructive critical review of new code additions before they become part of the main codebase." }, { url: "show/", title: "Show & Tells", description: "Our Show and Tell events allow colleagues to highlight their recent work and share progress." }, { url: "reading/", title: "Reading Groups", description: "Our reading groups create a collaborative learning environment for the development of new skills." }
+    { url: "mentoring/", title: "Mentoring Scheme", description: "Our mentoring scheme enhances personal growth and development by pairing colleagues of varied experience levels." }, { url: "pair/", title: "Pair Programming", description: "Pair Programming enhances knowledge transfer by collaborative development activities." }, { url: "code/", title: "Code Review", description: "Code reviews enhance quality and maintainability of our codebase by constructive critical review of new code additions before they become part of the main codebase." }, { url: "reading/", title: "Reading Groups", description: "Our reading groups create a collaborative learning environment for the development of new skills." }
 ] %}
 {% cardGrid menuItems %}